Introducing the Artist

 About Eric M. Renard

-In 2004, The Black White Captures of the World exhibition was created and curated by Eric, along with San Francisco based photographer Gigi Chung.
-The team scrutinized hundreds of photographs submitted from Argentina, Belgium, Ecuador, France, Germany, Greece, Hong Kong, Indonesia, Iran, Mexico, Netherlands, Poland, Portugal, Spain, the UK and across the United States.
-This very unique exhibition showcased some of today’s best photographers from across the globe and was displayed at both The Artists Gallery in Los Angeles and OC Camera.
+Eric has also curated several photography exhibitions including, Photography Unveiled in April 2026, the Black White Captures of the World exhibition, which included photographers from Argentina, Belgium, Ecuador, France, Germany, Greece, Hong Kong, Indonesia, Iran, Mexico, Netherlands, Poland, Portugal, Spain, the UK and across the United States.
+This very unique exhibition showcased some of today’s best photographers from across the globe and was displayed at both The Artists Gallery in Los Angeles in 2024 and OC Camera on 2025.

-The “Nobody Walks in L.A.” solo exhibition ran October-December in 2023 at the Sasse Museum of Art in Pomona.
-In 1982, the song “Walking in L.A.” by the new wave band Missing Persons, poked fun at Los Angeles for its dependence on cars with the refrain — “Nobody Walks in L.A.”.
-Forty years later, the world still thinks we don’t walk much but we do and we also saunter, stroll, and strut our stuff on bikes and scooters wherever we go.
+The “Nobody Walks in L.A.”
+2023 solo exhibition ran at the Sasse Museum of Art in Pomona.
+The song “Walking in L.A.” by the new wave band Missing Persons, poked fun at Los Angeles in 1982 for its dependence on cars with the refrain — “Nobody Walks in L.A.”.
+Forty years later, the world still thinks we don’t walk but we do and we also saunter, stroll, and strut our stuff on bikes and scooters wherever we go.
 In this series of images we explore the unique architecture of Los Angeles, some of it loved, some of it hated and some of it completely unnoticed.

 Eric M. Renard’s photography has found its way into art galleries in London, Paris, Barcelona, Budapest, Athens, Mexico, Brazil, New York, Texas, Oregon, Minnesota, Rhode Island, Vermont, Virginia, Connecticut and across California.
 His photography has received numerous Best of Show awards and has been published in both books and photography magazines, including the cover of Black & White magazine.

-He is co-president of The Artists Gallery in Los Angeles , the Exhibition Chair for the California Art League and on the Board of the San Fernando Valley Arts and Cultural Center.
+He is co-president of The Artists Gallery in Los Angeles, the Exhibition Chair for the California Art League and on the Board of directors for the SFVACC.